Pablo-pixtm-365/Types-of-Databases/README.md

 ![imagen3](https://www.practicalecommerce.com/wp-content/uploads/2016/07/070116-nosql-db-570x276.png)

 ## Ledger Database.
+### Why “ledger”?

+The term ledger represents the way we used to record information before computers.
+Before computers, we recorded information in books, sometimes called ledgers, where data was only appended and you could view the past.
+In the early years of computers, hardware was expensive.
+Thus we built systems that update in place and use the most efficient amount of memory.
+Now that we’re in the age of cheap, commodity hardware, we can revert to recording information in a more intuitive and useful way.

-"Ledger Database — A NoSQL database that provides an immutable, transparent, and cryptographically verifiable transaction log •owned by a central authority. — Amazon’s QLDB Overview"
+* "Ledger Database — A NoSQL database that provides an immutable, transparent, and cryptographically verifiable transaction log •owned by a central authority. — Amazon’s QLDB Overview" *

-"A non ledger database is table-centric.
+* "A non ledger database is table-centric.
 A ledger database is log-centric.
-The log is the database."
+The log is the database." *

 To begin with:
 * it is not a NoSQL database (usually)